 So in the end, don’t look for a corporate blog to be an amazing overnight source of 100s of leads.
 Probably, nothing is — you know this.
 But done right, authentically, with an initial focus at least on truly solving problems … a great, authentic corporate blog almost always works.

-And a final suggestion — you can’t outsource it.
+- Third, a final suggestion — you just can’t outsource it.
 You can’t outsource the very best, most authentic, most problem-solving content.
 There are 1000 great folks on UpWork that you can outsource blog posts to.
 But you also know in your heart, this won’t work either.
 Especially not before you have a brand yourself.